 The 226th General Assembly (2024) directed the Stated Clerk to send the following proposed amendment to the presbyteries for their affirmative or negative votes:

 Shall G-3.0302 in the Form of Government be amended as follows?
+(Deleted text is in strikethrough; added text is in italics.)

 G-3.0302 Relations with Synod and General Assembly